can-lehmann/owlkettle/docs/widgets_adwaita.md

 - All fields from [BaseWidget](#BaseWidget)
 - `child: Widget`
-- `toasts: seq[Toast]` The Toasts to display.
+- `toastQueue: ToastQueue` The Toasts to display.
 Toasts of priority `ToastPriorityNormal` are displayed in order of a First-In-First-Out queue, after toasts of priority `ToastPriorityHigh` which are displayed in order of a Last-In-First-Out queue.

-###### Setters

-- `toast: Toast`

 ###### Adders